-Our annual art fundraiser, A Letter in Mind, is our creative way of raising money to support advances in neurology, neurosurgery and the neurosciences.
+Our annual art fundraiser, A Letter in Mind, is our creative way of raising money for Queen Square.

-The artwork envelopes will all be priced at £85 and sold anonymously at the exhibition at the gallery@oxo, Oxo Tower Wharf in London, in aid of The National Brain Appeal, from 27-30 September 2018.
-All works are anonymous, and names of the sold artworks will be revealed after the gallery@oxo exhibition closes at 6pm on 30 September.
+The artwork envelopes will all be priced identically at £85 and sold anonymously at the exhibition at the gallery@oxo, Oxo Tower Wharf in London, from 26-29 September 2019.

 If you don’t make it along to the gallery, then look at our online gallery, where you will be able to browse and buy previous year’s artwork from the comfort of your own home!